kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 }
 ```

-Now let's create two new tests that will consume each of these new methods to assert we have a valid Title for the page.
+Now let's create two new tests in the `HOW.Selenium.WebApp.MSTests` project that will consume each of these new methods to assert we have a valid Title for the page.

 Discussion Points: